CloudLabsAI-Azure/Advanced-OpenAI-with-HR-Copilot/Instructions/Lab-2.md

 ### Task 1: Understand Function calling (Read-Only)

-1. In the LabVM, open File Explorer naviagte to the `C:\Labfiles\OpenAIWorkshop\scenarios\incubations\copilot\employee_support` path, open hr_copilot_utils.py, and select Open with  **Visual Studio Code** click on **OK**.
-Take a look at the code to see function calling works.
+1. In the LabVM, open File Explorer navigate to the `C:\Labfiles\OpenAIWorkshop\scenarios\incubations\copilot\employee_support` path, open hr_copilot_utils.py, and select Open with  **Visual Studio Code** click on **OK**.
+Take a look at the code to see how function calling works.

     ![](../media/img25.png)

-2. The code snippet here provides a persona description for an **HR support specialist** named Lucy.
+2. The code snippet here provides a persona description for a **HR support specialist** named Lucy.
 Lucy's role is to assist employees with HR and Payroll-related questions and handle personal information updates.

     ![](../media/img26.png)